zanetaylor/zane.im/src/content/blog/astro-refactor.md

 ## Sometimes a framework

-Second, Astro doesn't push you toward any particular UI framework, or any UI framework at all, for that matter.
-A lack of desire to take on React overhead with an SSG is what turned me off to Gatsby a few years ago (and others based on React and Vue since then).
-It's a bit of cake-and-eat-it-too with Astro.
-If you're familiar with component-based frameworks, it's easy to pick up, since its basic application structure and concepts are similar.
+If you're familiar with component-based frameworks, Astro is easy to pick up, since its basic application structure and concepts are similar.
 But, you don't actually need any of those frameworks (or their complexity, build processes, or performance overhead) to build a site.
-Nice.
+Astro doesn't include or push you toward any particular UI framework, or any framework at all, for that matter.
+Together, these two features are huge for me.

 ## Island time

 Finally, this brings me to the "island" stuff.
-Basically, islands are how Astro handles components with runtime JS on a given page.
-Whether just a native Astro component or one written in your favorite framework, Astro wraps it in an island during the build and lazyloads it in the browser.
+Basically, islands are how Astro handles components with runtime JS on any given page.
+Whether just a native Astro component with client JS or one written in your favorite framework, Astro wraps it in an island during the build and lazyloads it in the browser.
 If you've got component JS that doesn't actually need to run in the client, Astro will just run it during the build and ship the resulting HTML to the browser, sans JS.
-Pretty cool.
-I'm really oversimplifying it, so you should take a look at [their explanation](https://docs.astro.build/en/concepts/islands/).
+I'm really oversimplifying it, so you should take a look at [their explanation](https://docs.astro.build/en/concepts/islands/), but it's pretty cool.

-The point I want to get to is that the way Astro handles UI components makes it easy to use any (or even multiple?!) framework for your components, without the impact on build size, load time, and runtime performance you would expect.
+The point I actually want to get to here is that the way Astro handles UI components makes it easy to use any framework, or even more than one, for your components, without the impact on build size, load time, and runtime performance you would expect.
 It has [first-party integrations](https://docs.astro.build/en/core-concepts/framework-components/) for a number of popular frameworks to make it easy to bring them into your project this way.

 ## 2.0 and beyond